Why do starlings form murmurations?

 Is this free to attend?

 Of course.
 We do not charge anyone to view this incredible wildlife spectacle!
-We will have volunteers at the murmuration site so please consider making a small donation.
+We will often have volunteers at the murmuration site so please consider making a small donation to them or in the visitor centre.
 Our reserves are expensive to maintain and we rely on generosity from our visitors and members to keep these areas a haven for wildlife.
 Another way to support the wildlife on your doorstep is to join Nottinghamshire Wildlife Trust as a member.
-We are currently offering half price membership until the end of January (from as little as £1.37 per month).